 And then a fried chicken thigh patty, marinated in spices.
 While I do not know the exact spices, according to a comment in this thread, Chili and Paprika are part of the ingredients.

-In terms of spiciness, it is a lingering spice that stays throughout the mouth, though diminishes quickly as you get used to it.
+The spice is a lingering spice that stays throughout the mouth, though diminishes quickly as you get used to it.
 I can see if people who don’t eat spicy things at all find this spicy, but for people who are used to adding a bit of heat will not even sweat.
 The mayonnaise and lettuce takes off a bit of the heat, as do the buns.

 Chicken itself is almost a crunch, due to the thick batter.
 Well marinated, a freshly prepared McSpicy, made with chicken thighs is juicy and flavorful, though it might be a bit on the salty side.
 While it isn’t the best chicken sandwich, it easily satisfies cravings for fried chicken burgers/sandwiches.